Destinations Greece Athens

 €120–250/night · the small boutiques and the Acropolis-view well-priced

 A boutique 21-room on Dionysiou Areopagitou — the pedestrian promenade that wraps the south side of the Acropolis.
-Member of Design Hotels, lobby designed around mid-century Greek modernism.
-Rooftop bar (Sense) with one of the directly-framed Parthenon views in the city; the south-facing rooms (request) face the Acropolis directly.
+Member of Design Hotels, interiors built on Sixties Greek modernism.
+The rooftop bar (Sense) has one of the best Parthenon views in the city; the rooms with the view face the promenade, fourth floor and up.
 Walkable to the Acropolis Museum (3 min), the Acropolis south slope entrance (5), Koukaki dining (10).

 What it's known for